berkholz/vcard2fritzXML/README.md

  * Oracle Java 1.7
  * Maven 3.0.5

-# ON WHAT HARDWARE DOES IT RUN?

-Mostly on every platform with Oracle Java 7.

-# DOWNLOAD AND BUILD
+# DOWNLOAD

 As long as there is no distribution, you must download and build the tool itself.

     git clone https://github.com/berkholz/vcard2fritzXML

+# BUILD

+To compile and generate JAR file with and without dependencies call:

-    mvn clean install
+	mvn clean package

-# Usage
+# COMMANDLINE USAGE

+It depends on the jAR file.

+## JAR file with no dependencies

-Use the shell script
+Use the shell script:

     ./vcard2fritzXML.sh -h

-convert a vcard directly with Maven
+Convert a vcard directly with Maven:

-    mvn exec:java -Dexec.args="-h"
+    mvn exec:java -Dexec.args="-f <PATH/TO/VCARDFILE.vcf>"

+## JAR file with dependencies

+To call vcard2fritzXML help:

+    java -jar /PATH/TO/vcard2fritzXML_HOME/target/vcard2fritzXML-1.0-SNAPSHOT-jar-with-dependencies.jar -h

+# USAGE
+To import a vcard to your Fritz!Box you have to generate a valid vcard.
+On an Mac you can use the Addressbook:
+* Open Addressbook
+* Go to the group or contact
+* Choose option "export vcard..."
+* Save the file to a location where you can find it on a commandline, mostly everywhere ;)

+Now you can convert the vcard file to the Fritz!Box xml file:
+    java -jar /PATH/TO/vcard2fritzXML-1.0-SNAPSHOT-jar-with-dependencies.jar -f "<PATH/TO/VCARDFILE.vcf>" -o "<PATH/TO/FRITZ!BOX_XML_FILE.xml>" -n "Addressbook"

+Go to your Fritz!Box and create a new Telphonebook named "Addressbook" and recover your Telephonebook with the XML file.

 # DEVELOPMENT